HugoMatilla/hugomatilla.com/src/content/web/projects/eDreams.md

 &nbsp;

-I am grateful to be part of a team which such talented people where I learn new things every day.
+I am grateful for having been part of a team which such talented people where I learned new things every day.

 <p/>
 &nbsp;